xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.COMMAND   Adds a command to a menu
+ADD.COMMAND&nbsp;&nbsp;&nbsp;Adds a command to a menu

-ADD.TOOLBAR   Creates a toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a toolbar with the specified tools

-DELETE.TOOL   Deletes a button from a toolbar
+DELETE.TOOL&nbsp;&nbsp;&nbsp;Deletes a button from a toolbar

-DELETE.TOOLBAR   Deletes custom toolbars
+DELETE.TOOLBAR&nbsp;&nbsp;&nbsp;Deletes custom toolbars

-RESET.TOOLBAR   Resets a built-in toolbar to its default initial setting
+RESET.TOOLBAR&nbsp;&nbsp;&nbsp;Resets a built-in toolbar to its default initial setting

 Return to [top](#A)